 J.I. is a minor and a lineal descendant of Jill Iantoni, who is her mother and claims on behalf of her minor child a beneficial interest in the Shirley Trust.

 ANSWER – Admit in Part.
 The names and relation of Jill and her child.
 Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot states that Jill, not her child directly has a beneficial interest in the alleged Shirley Trust.
+Eliot states that Jill, beneficial interest in the alleged Shirley Trust.

 Jill Iantoni, Individually, as Trustee f/b/o J.I. under the Simon L. Bernstein Trust Dtd 9/13/12, is over the age of 18.
 As Trustee, she claims a beneficial interest in the Shirley Trust, and individually also may claim a beneficial interest in the Shirley Trust.